-The BOSU Ball has actually been scientifically proven to improve your stabilizing muscles, as well as your ability to recruit muscles to work for you.
-During a one-week proprioception training program for older adults that included work on the BOSU ball, it was discovered that the ball helped to improve static and dynamic balance and postural stability; resulting in the reduction of the risk of falling.
+According to a study published in the Journal of Strength and Conditioning Research, during a twelve-week proprioception training program for older adults that included work on the BOSU ball, it was discovered that the ball helped to improve static and dynamic balance and postural stability; resulting in the reduction of the risk of falling.

 The BOSU ball is also very useful for rehabilitation of many injuries, and improving general pain issues caused by a lack of muscle activation.

 The results from a survey that was conducted in 2013 which measured electromyographic activity and muscle force output in men doing squats on several unstable surfaces, (which includes the BOSU ball) concluded that increasing the instability of any surface during maximum effort isometric squats will help maintain muscle activity of the lower limb and also the superficial trunk muscles.

 This is also an important time to note that although muscle activity is increased, force output was clearly decreased.

 This, therefore, suggests that unstable surfaces in the squat may actually be beneficial in rehabilitation considering the fact that similar muscle activity can be achieved with reduced loads.

 If training for raw strength or power, the BOSU ball is not going to do it alone.
 A combination of training protocols is necessary, but the BOSU ball can be effective and helpful.

 One of the advantages of the BOSU ball is that just like a stability ball, the BOSU trainer’s rounded top when placed side up provides great support for back and abdominal stretches.